bill876/autosplitters/Easy Delivery Co/Readme.md

 Only starts and endings are enabled by default.

 * Start the timer when the "start" button is pressed
+* Reset the time when returning to the main menu
 * Split when a different ending is triggered
 * Split when a new bobblehead is collected (2 cats under the bridge count as 1 split)